I have been recently thinking about the opportunity to use a Cloud IDE for my personal coding projects.

 The second reason is that I was curious to have my own Cloud IDE environment and maybe the possibility to tweak it for my personal needs.

-The third reason is also a reason of Cost/Pricing and Open-source adoption.
+The third reason is also a reason for Cost/Pricing and Open-source adoption.
 I have been using open-source tools and try to help the community.
 That’s why I am giving a try to full open-source solutions.

 Therefore I made a small curated list of really open-source Cloud IDE (partly extracted from https://alternativeto.net/software/paizacloud-cloud-ide/?license=opensource):